plant720/Yu-Lab/content/software/RASP/index.md

 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
-slides:
+# slides:

 # Projects (optional).
 #   Associate this post with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects:
+# projects:
 ---

-**Note**: Our manuscript entitle the "RASP 4: ancestral state reconstruction tool for multiple genes and characters" is in press.To maintain RASP, support users and secure fundings, it is important for us that you cite our paper:
+**Note**: Our manuscript entitle the "RASP 4: ancestral state reconstruction tool for multiple genes and characters" is in press.To maintain RASP, support users and secure fundings, it is important for us that you cite our paper:<br>
 Yu Y, Blair C, He XJ.
 2020.
 RASP 4: Ancestral State Reconstruction Tool for Multiple Genes and Characters.
 Molecular Biology and Evolution.
 37(2):604-606
-Please also cite following paper if you are using BBM, S-DIVA or S-DEC method:
+<br>Please also cite following paper if you are using BBM, S-DIVA or S-DEC method:<br>
 Yu Y, Harris AJ, Blair C, He XJ.
 2015.
 RASP (Reconstruct Ancestral State in Phylogenies): a tool for historical biogeography.
 Molecular Phylogenetics and Evolution.
 87: 46-49
 <br>
-Further details, you can visit http://mnh.scu.edu.cn/soft/blog/RASP/index.html.
+For further details, you can visit [the blog](http://mnh.scu.edu.cn/soft/blog/RASP/index.html).